 What They Found

-A 79-year-old man developed systemic arterial air embolism, losing consciousness and experiencing complete atrio-ventricular block, almost immediately after CT-guided lung tumor marking.
+A 79-year-old man developed systemic arterial air embolism, losing consciousness and experiencing complete atrio-ventricular block, almost immediately after CT-guided lung tumour marking.
 Brain CT showed intravascular air bubbles, and while consciousness recovered in 2 hours, left hemiplegia persisted until resolving after 3 episodes of hyperbaric oxygen therapy.

 Canadian Relevance